Thriving in America: Megaregions, Megatrends and Small Business Growth

 Bloomberg City Lab

 Megaregions are more than just a cluster of cities; they represent interconnected economic, social, and cultural ecosystems.
 These regions often have unique identities and specialized industries.
 For example, the Silicon Valley-San Francisco megaregion is renowned for its technological innovation, while the Great Lakes Megaregion is known for manufacturing and transportation.
+These regions will continue to evolve given current trends in technology, manufacturing, sustainability, etc.

 Why It’s Important to Understand Megaregions